(Dis)Proving Spectre Security with Speculation-Passing Style: Introduction

 \section{Introduction}

-The constant-time (CT) programming discipline is a gold standard for cryptographic libraries~\cite{CT_Survey,Geimer2023} that protects software against timing- and cache-based side-channel attacks.
+The constant-time programming discipline is a gold standard for cryptographic libraries~\cite{CT_Survey,Geimer2023} that protects software against timing- and cache-based side-channel attacks.
 Such attacks can invalidate all security guarantees of critical cryptographic implementations~\cite{DBLP:conf/sp/AlFardanP13,AlbrechtP16, DBLP:journals/joc/TromerOS10,DBLP:conf/ccs/GenkinVY17, DBLP:journals/jce/YaromGH17,DBLP:conf/ccs/RonenPS18, DBLP:conf/ccs/AranhaN0TY20}.
 Unfortunately, writing constant-time code is extremely difficult, even for experts.
-The challenges of writing CT code, and the risks of deploying code that is not constant-time, have stirred the development of CT analysis tools, which can help programmers ensure that their code is constant-time~\cite{CT_Survey,Geimer2023, DBLP:conf/sp/BarbosaBBBCLP21,DBLP:conf/sp/JancarFBSSBFA22}.
+The challenges of writing CT code, and the risks of deploying code that is not CT, have stirred the development of CT analysis tools, which can help programmers ensure that their code is CT~\cite{ CT_Survey,Geimer2023, DBLP:conf/sp/BarbosaBBBCLP21,DBLP:conf/sp/JancarFBSSBFA22}.

 Despite its success in protecting cryptography from side-channel attacks, the CT discipline emerged more than twenty years ago and offers no protection against Spectre attacks~\cite{spectre}.
 These attacks exploit speculative execution (see, e.g.,~\cite{DBLP:conf/uss/CanellaB0LBOPEG19}), rendering CT mitigations ineffective because they fall outside of the threat model of CT, which is based on a sequential execution model.
-Speculative constant-time (SCT)~\cite{pitchfork,highassuranceSpectre} remedies this gap by lifting the principles of CT to a threat model based on a speculative model of execution, and has already been adopted by several post-quantum cryptography implementations.
+Speculative constant-time~\cite{pitchfork,highassuranceSpectre} remedies this gap by lifting the principles of CT to a threat model based on a speculative model of execution, and has already been adopted by several post-quantum cryptography implementations.
 The drastically stronger threat model of SCT makes writing SCT code even harder than writing constant-time code.
 To aid programmers in writing SCT code, numerous SCT analysis tools have emerged over the last five years~\cite{SCT_Survey}.
 These efforts have given programmers access to a range of complementary tools based on different techniques such as dynamic analysis, symbolic execution, static analysis, and type systems.